\(\renewcommand{\AA}{\text{Å}}\)

 pair_coeff * * CH.airebo C C C H

 The first 2 arguments must be * * so as to span all LAMMPS atom types.
 The first three C arguments map LAMMPS atom types 1,2,3 to the C element in the AIREBO file.
-The final H argument maps LAMMPS atom type 4 to the H element in the SW file.
+The final H argument maps LAMMPS atom type 4 to the H element in the AIREBO file.
 If a mapping value is specified as NULL, the mapping is not performed.
 This can be used when a airebo potential is used as part of the hybrid pair style.
 The NULL values are placeholders for atom types that will be used with other potentials.

 The parameters/coefficients for the AIREBO potentials are listed in the CH.airebo file to agree with the original (Stuart) paper.
 Thus the parameters are specific to this potential and the way it was fit, so modifying the file should be done cautiously.